SimbaBuilds/Reggie_Backend/project_info/core_functionalities.md

 #Core Functionalities
 The back end of the application will do the following:
 1. Digitize a school's pdf records.
 The set up process for digitization will include the following:
-    1. A person list csv will come from the front end -- a small AI model will be used to map to correct headers to decrease need for user header naming precision
+    1. A student list csv and optional staff list csv will come from the front end -- a small AI model will be used to map to correct headers to decrease need for user header naming precision
+    2. A specific Google Drive folder structure will be created for the user inside their google drive based on the student csv and optional staff csv they uploaded
-    2. Identify person associated with record and further process their record.
+    3. Identify person associated with record and further process their record.
         1. If the user selects a "consistent first page" option, a user generated natural language description will be used to help an AI enabled vision model tag the person.
         2. If the "cover page" option is used, simple OCR will be used to tag the person.